 Opaque Liabilities, Learning, and the Cost of Equity Capital for Insurers

-Analyzing the top 100 U.S. property-liability insurers, we find that the cost of equity capital is negatively related to insurers’ underwriting performance, but not their investment performance.
-The difference is attributable to opaque insurer liabilities and investor learning.
-We also find that the capital market and product market imperfections are important determinants of insurers’ cost of equity capital.
-We address endogeneity concerns using property losses from natural disasters as an instrumental variable.
-Overall, our evidence contributes to the important literature examining insurers’ cost of capital, and it highlights that opaque liabilities are a distinguishing feature of insurers in determining their cost of capital.
+Analyzing major U.S. property-liability insurers, we find that their cost of equity capital is negatively associated with their underwriting performance, but not with their investment performance.
+We provide cross-sectional evidence that the difference is attributable, at least in part, to investor learning about opaque insurer liabilities.
+We also find that capital market and product market imperfections are important determinants of insurers’ cost of equity capital.
+Overall, our evidence contributes to the important literature examining insurers’ cost of equity capital, and it suggests that opaque liabilities are a distinguishing feature of insurers in determining their cost of equity capital.

 Keywords: insurer underwriting performance, cost of equity capital, asset pricing, opacity

 JEL Classification: G22, G12, G31

 Suggested Citation: Suggested Citation